2ra3/Use-OSLO-in-MAC/README.md

 3)Save the OSLO2019_EDU_Insaller.exe in Desktop preferably.
 Open a new terminal and type:

-wine /Users/rahilshajahan/Desktop/OSLO2019_EDU_Installer.exe
+wine /Users/username/Desktop/OSLO2019_EDU_Installer.exe

 This will run the installer and keep clicking 'Next'.
 Do not change any folder destinations.
-NOTE: You will have to change 'rahilshajahan' to your username on mac.
+NOTE: You will have to change 'username' to your username on mac.

 4)After finishing installation process, open a new terminal and type:

-wine /Users/rahilshajahan/.wine/drive_c/Program\ Files/Lambda\ Research\ Corporation/OSLO\ 64bit\ EDU/OSLOedu.exe
+wine /Users/username/.wine/drive_c/Program\ Files/Lambda\ Research\ Corporation/OSLO\ 64bit\ EDU/OSLOedu.exe

 This will run the OSLOedu.exe program.
-NOTE: You will have to change 'rahilshajahan' to your username on mac.
+NOTE: You will have to change 'username' to your username on mac.

 5)While saving files in OSLO, make sure to give proper destination folder (in Desktop preferably).